Tempox-Interactive/AvangardDNSHandler-Enhanced/README.md

 ![Logo](https://raw.githubusercontent.com/Tempox-Interactive/AvangardDNSHandler/refs/heads/main/AvangardDNSHandler_logo.png)

+> [!WARNING]
+> From November 28, 2025, future updates will be private.
+This means the repository will no longer receive official updates.
+You can still contribute until the end of February 2026.

 # AvangardDNSHandler (or ADNSH)
 This DNS Server is used for Nintendo DS/Wii consoles.
-You can use this DNS for connecting to your own WFC Server or other people's server (Wiimmfi, AltWFC)
+You can use this DNS for your own Nintendo WFC Server.

-## Warning.
+> [!CAUTION]
-We are not affiliated with Nintendo, nor GameSpy.
+> We are not affiliated with Nintendo, nor GameSpy.
 Don't come and cry like a baby.
+Also, don't use this DNS Server for doing bad things.

 ## Requirements
 - Python (dnslib)